crond-jaist/iotrain-sim/content_guide.md

 ### System Introduction

 The system introduction is aimed at all users who are using IoTrain-Sim for the first time.
-It first provides an overview of the system itself, then covers the background of IoT technologies and IoT security.
+It begins with an overview of the system itself, then covers the background of IoT technologies and IoT security.